chililisoup/chililisoup.github.io/README.md

 Slash code is an encrypting/decrypting application that converts letters into their Slash Code counterparts.
 There are some bugs to watch out for when using it.

+Action (Working name) is a random sentence generator that follows a set order.